zBlock-1/RLN-audit-report/README.md

 #### Technical Details
 `N/A`
 #### Impact
-This incentive structure puts an innocent and malicious rule breaker in the same bucket.
+This incentive structure doesn't take into account the degree of spamming.

 #### Recommendation
 `N/A`